BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 {% endhighlight %}

-You must have noticed that each time the number of sticky rows or columns is changed, we invalidate the layout to trigger `preload()` and recalculate all the attributed.
+Every time the number of sticky rows or columns changes we explicitly invalidate the layout that triggers `preload()` to recalculate the attributes.

-Next we want to adjust sticky items positions each time the collection view is scrolled.
-To do so we need to do two things: invalidate the layout for bounds changes and recalculate sticky cells placement.
+To ensure that the sticky items are positioned correctly, their placement must be adjusted every time the collection view bounds change, for example when scrolling occurs.
+The collection view must be told explicitly that the layout want its attributes to be re-calculated when the bounds change.
+For this purpose we introduce the new method below.

+{% highlight swift linenos %}

+override func shouldInvalidateLayout(forBoundsChange newBounds: CGRect) -> Bool {
+    return true
+}

+{% endhighlight %}

+The method `updateStickyItemsPositions()` does the actual placement of sticky rows and columns.

 {% highlight swift linenos %}